lcnetdev/scriptshifter/NOTES.md

 MARC markers.
 Do we need to deal with these manually as indicators related to the script/language handled, or shall we expect any text string input in the new Transliterator to be clean from MARC flags?

+A (RB): Most  MARC markers are obsolete; but there may be other  markers that are not easily transliterated, e.g. BIBFRAME markers.
+More discussion is needed on this point.
+(SC) Need feedback from KF + MM about what to expect from input and output string in this regard.

 #### `RomanizeConvertDecimalChars`